- Measurement, Control, Communications, and Automation

 Dan has expertise in low-level analog circuitry and microcontroller-based digital circuitry.
 His DC/DC power conversion designs have set records for size, efficiency, stability, and ripple.
 He holds electrical circuit patents related to process interfacing and temperature compensation, and physics patents for a revolutionary first-principles method for the precise measurement of gas mass flow rate.
 Dan is also an accomplished software programmer whose work is always distinguished by performance, efficiency, scalability, and maintainability.
 Although proficient in many languages, he is globally recognized for some of his creations in ANSI C programming for embedded applications.
 Dan’s proficiency in mathematics has yielded advancements in self-tuning, adaptive multidimensional curve-fit, embedded control applications, and robust models for agency approved safety probability calculations based on universally accepted block code theory.

-Based on his 3 years as VP Engineering for MKS Instruments, Mr. Judd decided right from the start that Arlington Laboratory would maintain its agility by keeping lean; managing resource loading through a network of subcontractors and partner service providers.
+Based on his 3 years as VP Engineering for MKS Instruments, Mr. Judd decided right from the start that Arlington Laboratory would maintain agility by keeping lean; managing resource loading with a network of approved subcontractors and partner service providers.
 This has proven to be an effective strategy for increasing our bandwidth without increasing our overhead.
-Our clients deal with a single supplier while leveraging the resources of a well-established global network of experts.
+Our clients deal with a single supplier while leveraging the resources of a well-established and proven global network of experts.

 Arlington Laboratory has its beginnings in the semiconductor manufacturing industry where state-of-the-art technologies and cost-effective reliability are prime motivators.
 However, as word of Arlington Laboratory’s reputation spread, so did our growth.
 We now serve many markets, including: industrial, automation, process, semiconductor, automotive, metrology, security and power generation.